 It is very important (and easy!) to make sure a dentist is licensed to practice in Ecuador.
 This is an important consideration for patient protection and is easy to verify online.
 In order to legally practice in Ecuador, dentists and doctors must register their degrees with the official Ecuadorian educational governing body SENESCYT.
 Make sure to ask for the full name of the dentist who will be treating you, including both apellidos (surnames).
 Then, simply go to the official SENESCYT website at http://www.senescyt.gob.ec/web/guest/consultas and enter the dentist's two surnames.
 The cédula number is not necessary.
 For example, you may find Dr. Victor Hugo Carreño Alava by searching "Carreño Alava".

 Find your dentist's full name and select "Ver Información".
 If your dentist's name does not appear, they may not have any degrees registered with the government, and it is important to independently verify that the professional graduated from an accredited dental school and is licensed to practice in Ecuador.
+Similarly, if a dentist claims to hold a specialization in a certain area, this should be reflected on the SENESCYT website if the program is accredited and legitimate.

 On the following page you may verify all college-, graduate- and postgraduate-level degrees held by the professional from accredited Ecuadorian and/or international educational institutions.
 Look for the dental degree ODONTOLOGO(A) plus any postgraduate degrees that the dentist holds.